remona-minett/rm-os/README.md

-# rm-os
+# rm-os summary
 A quick-launcher made in C#.
 Runs on top of Windows (or Mono).
-It will be made so that "installing" programs will be plug-and-play.
+# features
+A quick launch of various common utilities in Windows, as well as various tools, to make your workflow more streamlined.
+# install instructions
+- Unzip the file into any folder.
+- Run `setup.exe` and follow installation.
+- If you recieve prompts about unverified publisher, click install anyway, or a similar button.
+- It should place a shortcut on the desktop and open itself.
+# planned additions
+- Modular program additions, such as being able to add your own programs, or simply link to existing ones.